 From there we go downstairs into what, I assume, is the green room for when bands play.
 There’s food variants of band names written on the walls and no one wants to sit on the furniture if they don’t have to because God knows what’s happened on them.

-It’s a quick scene, then we wrap the bar and head to the next location, where Ryan explains to me what the fuck just happened.
+It’s a quick scene, then we wrap the bar and head to the next location, where Ryan explains to me what just happened.

 And that’s a wrap.
 I guess.
 I don’t know.
 I’m so confused.